CTCycle/ADSORFIT-model-fitting/README.md

 ![Models UI snapshot](ADSORFIT/commons/assets/models_UI.png)

-**2) Setup and Maintenance:** allows running some options command such as **install project into environment** to run the developer model project installation, and **remove logs** to remove all logs saved in *resources/logs*.
+**2) Setup and Maintenance:** allows running some options command such as *install project in editable mode* to run the developer model project installation, and *remove logs* to remove all logs saved in *resources/logs*.

 **3) Exit:** close the program immediately

 ### 3.2 Resources
 This folder serves as the location for both the source data and the results.
-The adsorption data to be fitted must be provided as a CSV file named `resources/adsorption_data.csv`.
+The adsorption data to be fitted must be provided as a CSV file named *resources/adsorption_data.csv*.
 A default file with the required header names is included in the folder for reference.
-If automatic column name detection is disabled, the following columns must be present in the file with these exact names and units: `experiment`, `temperature [K]`, `pressure [Pa]` and `uptake [mol/g]`.
+If automatic column name detection is disabled, the following columns must be present in the file with these exact names and units: *experiment*, *temperature [K]*, *pressure [Pa]* and *uptake [mol/g]*.

 If the option to automatically detect columns is selected, ADSORFIT will identify target columns based on string pattern matching, and anything even partially matching these keywords will identify the corresponding column:

-- `experiment:` Contains the ID or name of the experiment, used to group multiple measurements from the same experiment
+- *experiment:* Contains the ID or name of the experiment, used to group multiple measurements from the same experiment
-- `temperature:` holds the temperature of the adsorption isotherm, measured in Kelvin
+- *temperature:* holds the temperature of the adsorption isotherm, measured in Kelvin
-- `pressure:` contains the pressure points of the adsorption isotherm, measured in Pascal
+- *pressure:* contains the pressure points of the adsorption isotherm, measured in Pascal
-- `uptake` includes the uptake measurements of the adsorption isotherm, expressed in mol/g
+- *uptake:* includes the uptake measurements of the adsorption isotherm, expressed in mol/g

 - **best fit:** collects the best fitting results obtained from different models, if the option is selected during data fitting.